 Customizable Menus

-Here are some potential applications:
+Here are some potential applications of such a feature:

 • Creating surveys or questionnaires where users can choose from pre-defined answers